scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Evocation
-*6th Level*
+*6th level*
 - **Casting Time:** 7 AP
 - **Range:** self
 - **Duration:** concentration, 10 minutes

 You tap in to the latent mana in your surroundings, empowering your spells.
-Make a spellcasting roll against 4 Terrible dice, on success you may reroll up to 5 dice between your spellcasting and spell damage rolls for the duration.
+Make a spellcasting roll against 4 terrible dice, on success you may reroll up to 5 dice between your spellcasting and spell damage rolls for the duration.
 Holding this connection is both mentally and physically exhausting.
 Should the spell end due to losing concentration you take 1 level of exhaustion, or 2 levels if you critically failure the concentration check.

 Add an enhanced die for every level cast above 6th.

 ___
 #### Forcewave
-*6th Level*
+*6th level*
 - **Casting Time:** 8 AP
 - **Range:** touch
 - **Duration:** instant